 How I work

-Due to the COVID-19 pandemic, I am presently working almost exclusively online.
+I presently work mainly online.
 The health and safety of my clients remains paramount.
-I am currently offering face-to-face work in exceptional circumstances, alongside my online practice.
+I am currently offering face-to-face sessions where appropriate, alongside my online practice.
 Please note that the first session will be online to assess whether face-to-face is appropriate for you.
 I also offer 'hybrid' therapy, where we agree each week whether to have an online or a face-to-face session.
 I am available by phone, audio and video calling.
 I use a variety of platforms to suit the needs of each individual client, Zoom and Microsoft Teams being the most popular.

 Please get in touch by phone, text or email so that we can discuss how I can best support you, why you are seeking therapy and address any concerns or queries you may have.

 For further information on online therapy, see my blog